WicopeeDot/mingeban2/README.md

         - [ ] Chat
     - [ ] Turn rank checking into some permission system that is not hardcoded?
     - [ ] Write a documentation / guide about their creation.

+### Might come out as separate add-ons

-- [ ] An in-game panel to work with commands, and the whole addon.
-(External repository / project?)
+- [ ] An in-game panel to work with commands, and other aspects of the whole add-on.
 - [ ] Context menu player extra properties to interact with them.

+### To Do When Done

 - [ ] Add more argument types sanity checks everywhere in order to not fall apart if we make one little mistake.
 - [ ] Add more comments.
+To do when done.